ELIXIR-Belgium/WES2Galaxy/README.md

 ## TO DO

-* Using a WES flask client to invoke the workflow in the galaxy container
+- Using a WES flask client to invoke the workflow in the galaxy container
-* Implementing the possibility to check the workflow status
+- Implementing the possibility to check the workflow status
-* kill te container after specific amount of time (when user has data)
+- Kill te container after specific amount of time (when user has data)
-* Give ID back to the user for retrieving status information
+- Give ID back to the user for retrieving status information

 ## Problems

-* How to supply the output-data in the container back to the user?\
+- How to supply the output-data in the container back to the user?\
     -> Available on a server for a limited amount of time. \
     -> Downloadable through links
-* When the `startingWorkflow.py` script is manually started in the container, BioBlend is not installed.
-No problem when the script is started automatically with `ENTRYPOINT [ "/bin/starter-service.sh" ]` in the Dockerfile ?
+- When the `startingWorkflow.py` script is manually started in the container, BioBlend is not installed.
+No problem when the script is started automatically with\
+`ENTRYPOINT [ "/bin/starter-service.sh" ]`\
+in the Dockerfile ?
+- Not working with latest galaxy docker 19.05

 ## Documentation